 As part of the LG C9 series, this OLED TV has great sound and picture quality.
-This wide smart TV has add-ons such as Apple Airplay 2 and Android TV, and has the options to Internet browse and download entertainment apps.
+This wide smart TV has add-ons such as Apple Airplay 2 and Android TV and has the option to browse the internet and download entertainment apps.
 For a smaller 65-inch option, you can check out our Samsung 8 Series TV review.

 Related: Also, see our LG OLED65CXPUA review.